Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-Who is The Trusted Leader?
-Consider how trust inside an organization might translate into gaining the confidence of outside clients and customers.
+Who is the trusted leader in your organization?
+Have you ever considered how trust inside an organization might translate into gaining the confidence of outside clients and customers?

-Trust is an intangible asset, much the same as a quality culture is intangible – yet, it is also very useful to begin thinking of trust as an “outcome” that results from very tangible goals and actions.
+The author's make the important point that trust is an intangible asset, much the same as the culture of an organization is intangible – yet, it is also very useful to begin thinking of trust as an “outcome” that results from very tangible goals and actions.

 There is no doubt that there are many concrete benefits to an organization from having trusted leadership at the helm and throughout its ranks.